Completing forms properly

 I am disabled, I have advanced MS and I cannot work.
 Completing forms properly is essential if I am to receive any state benefit.

-Disability Living Allowance, Incapacity Work Benefit are forms to be filled in.
+PIP (Personal lndependence Payment) and Incapacity Work Benefit are forms for benefits I have had to complete.
 These forms are a nightmare, lots of difficult questions.
 They must be answered correctly if you are to have any chance of receiving any state benefit.
 The money you receive will give you more independence and a better quality of life.

 There is one rule, never understate your disability.